dotnet/designs/accepted/single-file/extract.md

 * Simpler implementation: fewer complexities with respect to app-updates and concurrency.
 * User need not worry about explicit cleanup.
-* Some customers don't prefer a click-and-run model, rather than an app-install model.
-This option better suits them.
+* Suits customers who prefer click-and-run model for their apps, rather than app-install model.

 #### Cons